 Trying to build a house on our land while also teaching full-time, taking on side gigs, and raising a child keeps us more than busy.
 What are the realities of working while you’re trying to build your homestead?
-And how can we manage our time effectively to make sure we get the house done without damaging ourselves in the process?
+How do we manage our time effectively to make sure we get the house done without damaging ourselves in the process?

 I hope I can help answer that question for you throughout this post.
 You see, I was going through some old posts on my blog from last year and saw this one that REALLY sounded like what I’m going through again this year.

 You see, I’m a high school music teacher.
 My husband is a college professor.
-We are teachers and it is AUGUST, which means that once again we are going through the massive amount of preparation that is necessary to have a good school year.
+We are teachers and at the time of this writing it is August, which means that once again we are going through the massive amount of preparation that is necessary to have a good school year.

 As much as I wish I could spend every waking moment out at the property working on the house, or sitting here writing to all of you dear readers, I can’t.
-My students are precious and I want to do them justice.
-I want them to have the most excellent experience they can in my classroom.
-I don’t want to short-change them just because I happen to have a life too!
-This is that glorious time of year for me where work/life balance goes out the window, at least for a little while.
+I have other responsibilities and need to do the best job I can.

 The problem is, now we have this house with half-finished walls that absolutely need to be finished before the first frost.

 Why first frost?
 Because the mortar can’t set correctly if it freezes or gets close to freezing.
 While it happens to be 90 degrees now, any homesteader knows that THIS is when you prep for winter.

 First frost in my area is around October 25.
 That is only 70 days away from today, which would be fine if neither of us had to work!
 But we do, so the clock is ticking much faster for us.